rhoyaki/PIC-16B-Final-Project/README.md

 33-36% MAPE on unseen data **with** 'rating' column 30-33% MAPE on unseen data **without** 'rating' column

+**Lasso Model**
+~38.4% MAPE on unseen data.

 **Additional Data Model (FNN)**
 50 - 53% MAPE on the validation set, and a 52.0% MAPE on unseen data.

+**Classification Model**
+30-35% accuracy on validation set, and a 40% accuracy on unseen data.
+~40% accuracy for hyperparameter tuned classification model.

 ## Conclusion